Dita Von Teese: Marriage to Marilyn Manson

 Marilyn Manson had been a longtime fan of hers and was a member of her website.
 They first met when he asked her to dance in one of his music videos, and though she was unable to, the two remained in contact.
 On Manson's 32nd birthday, in 2001, she arrived with a bottle of absinthe and they became a couple.
 Manson proposed on March 22, 2004, and gave her a 1930s, 7 carat, European round-cut diamond engagement ring.
 On November 28, 2005, they were married in a private, non-denominational ceremony at home.
-A larger ceremony was held on December 3 at Castle Gurteen de la Poer in Kilsheelan (County Tipperary), Ireland, the home of their friend, Gottfried Helnwein.
+A larger ceremony was held on December 3 at Castle Gurteen de la Poer in Kilsheelan, County Tipperary, Ireland, the home of their friend, Gottfried Helnwein.
 The wedding was officiated by surrealist film director and comic book writer Alejandro Jodorowsky.
 The event was featured in Vogue.
 Dita wore a royal purple silk taffeta gown, made by Vivienne Westwood and a tri-cornered hat designed by Stephen Jones and matching Mr. Pearl corset.
 Christian Louboutin designed her shoes.

 On December 29, 2006, Von Teese filed for divorce from Manson citing "irreconcilable differences".
 Von Teese left their house empty-handed on Christmas Eve, and was not able to get in touch with Manson to inform him of her intention to divorce him.
 In an interview with The Daily Telegraph, Von Teese stated, "I wasn't supportive of his partying or his relationship with another girl.
 As much as I loved him, I wasn't going to be part of that."
 Von Teese also stated that she gave Manson an ultimatum, and said that "it didn't work.
 Instead, it made me the enemy."
 Von Teese did not seek spousal support and expressed no interest in his assets.
 The news broke for the public and for Manson on his birthday on January 5, 2007, when he was served the divorce papers.

-In an interview in 2016, Von Teese said "I was with him for seven years, we were married for only a year and I feel like getting married was sort of like the 'kiss of death' for us because it was sort of like the nail in the coffin.
-I felt kind of obliged to go through with the ceremony in a way because there was so much riding on it.
-Vogue was photographing it and it was in this castle and it was like this theater...I'm not going to beat myself up for being in different relationships and not finding a person I'm with until the end of my days."